 33. Internet safety.
 Talk with kids about the dangers of pornography, the signs of online predators, proper online etiquette, and other safety measures that are important to your family.

 34. Swimming.
-This is a life saving ability that every child should master.
+This is an essential life skill that every child should master.

 35. Basic First Aid.
-Show kids how to clean an open wound, what to do if a person is unresponsive, how to apply pressure to a bleeding injury, what to do in the event that a person is choking.
+Teach older students critical life skills like how to clean an open wound, what to do if a person is unresponsive, how to apply pressure to a bleeding injury, and what to do if a person is choking.

 Home Maintenance

 36. Appliance care.
 Taking care of appliances will help them last longer.
 Kids are unlikely to realize this unless you show them.
-Here are some ideas: add salt to the water softener, empty dehumidifier, change furnace filter, change water filter, empty vacuum, clean an oven, replace light bulbs.
+Here are some ideas: add salt to the water softener, empty the dehumidifier, change the furnace filter, change the water filter, empty the vacuum, clean an oven, and replace light bulbs.

 37. Unclog a drain and use a plunger.
 These are dirty jobs, but important when needed!

 38. Use YouTube to fix broken things around the house.
-Rather than buying a new item every time something breaks, teach your kids how to do simple repairs.
-They can learn how to replace seat covers on dining room chairs, tighten knobs on hardware, hang a picture, paint a room, use hot glue or super glue for repairs.
+Rather than buying a new item every time something breaks, learning how to do simple repairs teaches kids problem-solving skills.
+They can learn how to replace seat covers on dining room chairs, tighten knobs on hardware, hang a picture, paint a room, and use hot glue or super glue for repairs.
 Kids should become familiar with common tools such as a wrench, screwdriver, and hammer.

 Outdoor Maintenance